succinctlabs/op-succinct/book/fault_proofs/challenger.md

 Before running the challenger, ensure you have:

 1. Rust toolchain installed (latest stable version)
-2. Access to L1 and L2 network nodes
+2. Access to L1, L2 execution, and L2 rollup nodes
 3. The DisputeGameFactory contract deployed (See [Deploy](./deploy.md))
 4. Sufficient ETH balance for:
    - Transaction fees